CalyxOS/calyxos.org/pages/docs/guide/faq/index.md

 ---

 ### Device support
-For questions about device support, both for existing and new devices, as well as support timeframe, see [Device support](device-support)
+For questions about device support, both for existing and new devices, as well as support timeframe, see [[device-support]].

 ### What are the goals of CalyxOS?
 We aspire to accomplish 3 major goals  1) encrypt the content of communications as much as possible  2) take countermeasures against metadata collection  3) take countermeasures against geolocation tracking